-Description The column in the sheet that contains the key codes.
-For example, if the key column is ACCT, and the account codes are located in column C of the CMAssign sheet, then you would enter C. The column in the sheet that contains the calc method assignments.
-For example, if assignments are in column D of the CMAssign sheet, you would enter D.
+Item Description Key column in sheet The column in the sheet that contains the key codes.
+For example, if the key column is ACCT, and the account codes are located in column C of the CMAssign sheet, then you would enter C. CM Assignment The column in the sheet that contains the calc method assignments. column in sheet For example, if assignments are in column D of the CMAssign sheet, you would enter D.